foreverfl/vscode/docs/python/python-tutorial.md

    ![Run Python File in Terminal command in the Python editor](images/tutorial/run-python-file-in-terminal.png)

-2. Select one or more lines, then press `kbstyle(Shift+Enter)` or right-click and select **Run Python > Run Selection/Line in Python Terminal**.
-Alternatively, you can activate Smart Send using `kbstyle(Shift+Enter)` without a selection and the Python extension will send the smallest runnable block of code near where your cursor is placed to the terminal.
+2. Select one or more lines, then press `Shift+Enter` or right-click and select **Run Python > Run Selection/Line in Python Terminal**.
+Alternatively, you can activate Smart Send using `Shift+Enter` without a selection and the Python extension will send the smallest runnable block of code near where your cursor is placed to the terminal.
 This command is convenient for testing just a part of a file.

    > **Note**: If you prefer to send code at the particular line your cursor is placed, you can turn off Smart Send by setting `python.REPL.enableREPLSmartSend : "false"` in your **User** settings.

-3. From the Command Palette (`kb(workbench.action.showCommands)`), select the **Python: Start Terminal REPL** command to open a REPL terminal (notated by `>>>`) for the currently selected Python interpreter.
+3. From the Command Palette (`Ctrl+Shift+P`), select the **Python: Start Terminal REPL** command to open a REPL terminal (notated by `>>>`) for the currently selected Python interpreter.
 In the REPL, you can then enter and run lines of code one at a time.

 Congrats, you just ran your first Python code in Visual Studio Code!

 ## Configure and run the debugger

 Let's now try debugging our Python program.
 Debugging support is provided by the [Python Debugger extension](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy), which is automatically installed with the Python extension.
-To ensure it has been installed correctly, open the **Extensions** view (`kb(workbench.view.extensions)`) and search for `@installed python debugger`.
+To ensure it has been installed correctly, open the **Extensions** view (`Ctrl+Shift+X`) and search for `@installed python debugger`.
 You should see the Python Debugger extension listed in the results.

 ![Python Debugger extension shown in installed extensions view in VS Code.](images/shared/python-debugger-extension.png)